Overview

 - Direct image upload to the Onfido service, to simplify integration

-The SDK supports API level 21 and above (distribution stats).
+The SDK supports API level 21 and above (refer to the distribution stats).

-Version 7.4.0 was the last version that supported API level 16 and above.
+Version 7.4.0 of the SDK was the last version that supported API level 16 and above.

 Our configuration is currently set to the following: